 Festivity marks Pongal celebrations in TN, Puducherry

-People used new earthen pots to prepare the pongal and the markets everywhere bustled with people buying sugarcane, frutis and flowers.
-The entrances to houses were decked up with mango leaves and garlands that are considered auspicious.
+People used new earthen pots to prepare the pongal and markets everywhere bustled with people buying sugarcane, fruits and flowers.
+Entrances to houses were decked up with mango leaves and garlands that are considered auspicious.
 Temples conducted special prayers.

+Revelry marked the festival with the conduct of 'jallikattu' (bull taming sport) at Avaniapuram in Madurai and new Tamil flicks, including Dhanush starrer 'Pattas,' released today.
+Chief Minister K Palaniswami and Deputy Chief Minister O Panneerselvam celebrated Pongal in their respective home towns of Salem and Theni respectively.

+DMK president M K Stalin met party workers at his Alwarpet residence here and gave Rs 20 to them, a tradition being followed since the days of his late father and party patriarch M Karunanidhi.
+A slew of cultural events and folk dances, including 'karagattam,' and performances of martial art like 'silambam,' were held in several parts of the state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)